- Richard Schwartz

 -

 I'm endlessly curious, and I've studied everything from neuropsychology and behavioural approaches to depth psychology and somatic work.
 But I'm most drawn to humanistic perspectives that honour the complexity of the human mind and spirit.
-I believe we're more than just our thoughts or behaviours.
+I believe we're WAY more than just our thoughts or behaviours.
 We are intricate, multifaceted beings, and real healing happens when we can approach ourselves with that kind of respect and curiosity.

 -